-“Parents who come to me often say (because intelligence is defined by achievement) that they don’t experience their child as being intelligent, or that they doubt the child’s intelligence.
+“Parents who come to me often say (because intelligence seems to be defined by achievement) that they don’t experience their child as being intelligent, or that they doubt the child’s intelligence.
 Also, people are often uncomfortable with talking about intelligence.”
 Simone explains: “The latest research confirms that intelligence is not fixed.
-It is like a muscle; if you don’t exercise your brain will lose its abilities.”
+It is like a muscle; if you don’t exercise it, your brain will lose its abilities.”

-PowerWood likes to provide all these opportunities with the goal of producing lifelong learners who are well-educated, self-confident, happy and positively contributing members of society.
+PowerWood likes to provide all these opportunities with the goal of producing lifelong learners who are well-educated, self-confident, content and positively contributing members of society.

 Find understanding, tools and strategies that work in an understanding, respectful and compassionate Community.